 Map: inserts the mission map as set in the map tab of WDP.
 Remember You may zoom and offset the KTO map within WDP allowing to have a more relevant map implemented on your datacard and thus also on your kneeboard.
-Also note that you have many options to display on that mission map from WDP such as other flight routes, PPT, airbase, bullseye, tacan and range ...
-You even have the option to select a white map for better readability.
+Also note that you have many options to display on that mission map from WDP such as other flight routes, PPT, airbase, bullseye, tacan and

 Selected picture: Any picture can be loaded on any kneeboard page.
 The picture must be first selected through the "Browse Picture" button.
 This open a regular file browser where the relevant picture can be chosen (jpg, png, bmp and dds are supported formats).
 Please note the image will be resized to 1024x2048.
 If you do not want to have weird size effect, adapt first your images to the proper resolution.

 Once selected the images will be displayed in the middle and you may insert it on the left or right kneeboard.

 It is not so intuitive, hang on!
 Before inserting the selected picture, you must first choose a page number from the middle box and only after this you can insert it with the right or left "Insert" button.